List of air operations during the Battle of Europe: 1942

 16 February: The first regular operations with the American Douglas Boston bomber were conducted.

 8/9 March: The first city raid following 14 February Area bombing directive bombed Essen.

 13/14 March: Gee radio navigation was first used during a bombing of Cologne.

 25/26 March: In the largest force (254 aircraft) sent to a single target to date, bombers of an Essen mission were drawn off by decoy fire from Rheinberg.

 28/29 March: The Bombing of Lübeck was the 1st major success for RAF Bomber Command against a German city.

 8/9 April: The largest force to date (272 aircraft) bomb Hamburg.

 17 April: The Augsburg Raid is the first to attempt low-level daylight bombing for accuracy - in this case against the factory producing engines for U-boats.
 Half of the 12 bombers were shot down for little damage caused.

 23–29 April: The first period of the Baedeker Blitz bomb the provincial cities of Exeter, Bath, Norwich, and York.

 23–27 April: Bombing of Rostock.

 30 May: The first use of the bomber stream and the first British large scale operation, as part of Operation Millennium the first "Thousand Bomber" raid is sent against Cologne, Germany.
 Of the 1,047 aircraft sent, nearly 900 bombed the target area - the whole raid passing over in 90 minutes.

-1/2 June: The second thousand-bomber raid is launched, this time targetting Essen.
+1/2 June: The second thousand-bomber raid is launched, this time targeting Essen.
 956 aircraft were dispatched but the target was obscured and bombing was not effective.

 11–12 June: First American daylight raid over European soil, against petroleum wells in Ploiești, Romania, along with objectives in Bulgaria, the first stages of American Bombing offensive.

 25/26 June: The third "Thousand bomber" raid bombs Bremen, a new record of RAF Bomber Command losses (48 of 1,067 aircraft).

 4 July: The first American bombing mission over enemy-occupied territory in Europe used 20 Boston bombers (plus 6 RAF-crewed Bostons) to attack the Alkmaar, Hammsted, and Valkenburg airfields -- only two reached the target area (two shot down, the others heavily damaged).